 After a transfer student is admitted, the Evaluations Unit of the Office of the Registrar will evaluate previous college work in relation to Cal Poly requirements.
-Transfer students will receive an email from Evaluations that their evaluation has been completed and will then be able to access the Degree Progress Report via the Student Center on the Cal Poly Portal.
+Transfer students will receive an email from Evaluations that their evaluation has been completed.
+At that time, students will be able to access their Degree Progress Report via the Student Center on their Cal Poly Portal.
 They cannot access the Degree Progress Report prior to that time, nor can Evaluations provide specific information about credit prior to that time.

 The Degree Progress Report will be available to transfer students prior to the date of transfer student registration in August and serves as the basis for determining remaining requirements for the student’s specific objectives.
 The Degree Progress Report is available throughout a student’s Cal Poly career to track progress toward the degree.
-More information about the Degree Progress Report
+For additional information about the DPR, please refer to the following webpages:

 Where can I find out how my classes transferred to Cal Poly?

-If you sent transfer course transcripts and test scores to Cal Poly by end of day on July 15, you will receive an email from email@example.com letting you know that your transfer/test scores have been fully processed and your Degree Progress Report (DPR) is available.
-This report will show you how your classes transferred to Cal Poly, and your overallprogress toward completing your degree.
-Your Degree Progress Report is located on the Academics tab on your portal, under the block titled "General Degree Resources".
+If you sent transfer course transcripts and test scores to Cal Poly by end of day on July 15, you will receive an email from firstname.lastname@example.org letting you know that your transfer/test scores have been fully processed and your Degree Progress Report (DPR) is available.
+This report will show you how your classes transferred to Cal Poly and your overall progress toward completing your degree.
+Your Degree Progress Report is located on the Academics tab on your portal under the block titled "General Degree Resources".
 You will receive said email prior to your fall enrollment appointment.